 CHEOPS, or CHaracterising ExOPlanet Satellite, is a planned space telescope that will focus on bright stars known to host planets.
-The European Space Agency mission is expected to launch in 2018.
+The European Space Agency mission launched on Dec.
+18, 2019.

 The telescope will figure out the radii for planets in the super-Earth to Neptune mass range by watching the planets transit, or pass across the face of, their host stars.
 It will do this by doing photometry (measuring light) to unprecedented precision, watching as each planet dims its host star's light during a transit.
 The goal is to figure out which planets would be best for follow-up observations, especially to learn more about their atmospheres – a key component of habitability.

-After launching in 2018, the spacecraft will orbit Earth in a sun-synchronous orbit, meaning that the sun will always be in the same relative position to the telescope.
+CHEOPS orbits the Earth in a sun-synchronous orbit, meaning that the sun will always be in the same relative position to the telescope.
 CHEOPS is expected to have at least 3.5 years of science operations.

 The current planning cycle for the European Space Agency is called Cosmic Vision 2015-2025, which identifies scientific questions of priority for the space community and then selects missions to answer those questions.
 Planning for Cosmic Vision first began in 2007, and since then, ESA has periodically selected missions in the small, medium and large class (S, M and L respectively.)